dharanakneu/Inventory-Sales-Analytics-for-E-commerce/README.md

 DFDs (Data Flow Diagrams):

+a.)
 DMDD_CustomerOnboarding.pdf: Explains the customer registration and address flow.

+b.)
 DMDD_OrderManagment.pdf: Details the order placement, payment, and shipping processes.

+c.)
 DMDD_OrderReturn.pdf: Captures the return initiation, validation, and refund workflow.

+d.)
 DMDD_WarehouseInventoryManagement.pdf: Describes the stock inflow, inventory update, and supplier interaction processes.

 Normalization_Process.pdf : Documents all the normalization process steps the team has taken to prove the model is normalized.